molily/molily.de/_posts/2019-02-03-testing-angular.md

 The `CounterComponent` expects a `number` Input and renders it into the DOM.
 When reading text from the DOM, we always deal with strings.
 What is why we pass in a number `123` but expect to find the string `'123'`.

 In addition to primitive values, Components usually expect complex objects, arrays or even Observables.
 Sometimes they process the Input values before displaying them.
 Testing this behavior takes more effort.
 The test needs to define meaningful fake data first.
-Setting the Input properties is straightforward.
+Setting the Input properties is straight-forward.
 The Assert phase get more complex because the Input values are not directly rendered.

 TODO